Monica-mwangi/taxi-booking-system/README.md

 TAXI BOOKING  SYSTEM

-Thid is a react project which is  a texi booking system.
+Thid is a react project which is  a taxi booking system.

 author